 Distance: Varies depending on where you park.
+As of 6/1/2023 Marlene Farrell noted the gate is closed so you have to park where the pavement ends.
 From the end of pavement to the end of the road is 11.3 miles (round trip).
 For those who drive the road another 1.25 miles, the roundtrip mileage is 8.8 miles.

 Elevation: About 1,100-foot gain from the end of the pavement, 400-foot gain for those who drive another 1.25 miles up the road.

 Recommended Season: Spring and fall.
 Spring is best because the flowers are out, the hills are green, and the road hasn’t developed the quicksand-like dust that sometimes develops in late summer.
 The area is heavily used by bird hunters in late September/early October.